FarzadMo/retailfy/readme.md

        * Used Express to manage the server and routes.
        * Used Node and MySQL to query and routed data in the app.
-       * Used React and Redux to geerate the frontend and manage the state across the frontend.
+       * Used React and Redux to generate the frontend and manage the state across the frontend.
        * Used Sequelize.js to talk to the database which provides easy access to MYSQL.
        * Used express-fileupload middleware to upload images.
-       * Used generate-password for generating random and unique passwords.
        * Used express-session to handle sessions in Node.js.
        * Used bcrypt npm package to hash passwords.